AAC1DR41N/AAC1DR41N/README.md

 ### Current Focus
 - Working on stuff in C++
 - Reverse engineering copy protections
-- Working on my Gentoo setupd
+- Working on my Gentoo setup

 ### Connect with me
 Feel free to open an issue, drop a comment, or reach out via social links